National Citizens Coalition: Overview

-In the 1970s, the three federal political parties—the Liberals under Prime Minister Pierre Elliot Trudeau, the Conservatives under Robert Stanfield and the NDP under David Lewis—gave no voice to corporate Canada or the business elite in policy making in the Canadian parliament.
+In the 1970s, the three federal political parties—the Liberals under Prime Minister Pierre Trudeau, the Conservatives under Robert Stanfield and the NDP under David Lewis—gave no voice to corporate Canada or the business elite in policy making in the Canadian parliament.
 Stanfield was supportive of state intervention, as a Red Tory.
 Lewis thought that big business received too many tax breaks and subsidies as "corporate welfare bums."
 In the 1970s, labour was increasing its power, public safety nets were being introduced, and participatory government was growing.
 To reverse this trend, from 1974 to 1976, CEOs took major initiatives.
 The Business Council on National Issues (BCNI), the Fraser Institute—a conservative and libertarian public policy think tank established in 1974, and the National Citizens' Coalition—incorporated in 1975—were formed to change the political culture to support the business elite.
 The two latter organizations focussed on changing public opinion.

 Incorporated in Ontario in 1975, the NCC was founded by insurance agent Colin M. Brown, who had begun an advertising campaign in 1967 against what he perceived as excessive government spending.

 In 1987, David Somerville became the NCC's leader.

 In 1993, the NCC successfully supported Stephen Harper's bid to become a Reform Party Member of Parliament for Calgary West.

-In the 1990s, the NCC founded and funded Ontarians for Responsible Government, a lobby group that played a large role in electing the Progressive Conservative Harris government in Ontario of 1995-2003.
+In the 1990s, the NCC founded and funded Ontarians for Responsible Government, a lobby group that played a large role in electing the Progressive Conservative Harris government in Ontario of 1995–2003.

 It has also legally challenged electoral financing laws limiting third-party advertising spending during election campaigns, but unsuccessfully, in Harper v.
 Canada (Attorney General).